English Language and Literature Reading List

 The field of Old English scholarship:

 Old English scholarship has a long history, much of which was shaped at Oxford.
-You will recognise J. R. R. Tolkien, tutor at Oxford, whose ‘Beowulf: The Monsters and the Critics’ helped develop critical appreciation and understanding of Beowulf and beyond, even if it is now considered fairly old-fashioned.
+You will recognise J. R. R. Tolkien, tutor at Oxford, whose ‘Beowulf: The Monsters and the Critics’ helped develop critical appreciation and understanding of Beowulf and beyond.
 Here is an entertaining recent piece about how Tolkien and C. S. Lewis shaped the Oxford English course, especially how Old English is taught:

 - Simon Horobin, ‘‘Never Trust a Philologist’: C. S. Lewis, J. R. R. Tolkien, and the Place of Philology in English Studies’, Review of English Studies 75.2 (2024): 209–226.